-H Wootten, "Conflicting Imperatives: Pursuing Truth in the Courts" in I McCalman and A McGrath (eds) Proof and Truth - The Humanist as Expert (2003), 15.
+23 H Wootten, "Conflicting Imperatives: Pursuing Truth in the Courts" in I McCalman and A McGrath (eds) Proof and Truth - The Humanist as Expert (2003), 15.

-Typically, these have involved questions of nationality, refugee status and procedures and the limits upon the detention of illegal immigrants.
+The most distinctive phenomenon of the work of the High Court over the past decade has been the growth in immigration cases.
+Typically, these have involved questions of nationality24, refugee status and procedures25 and the limits upon the detention of illegal immigrants26.
 In part, the flood of cases in the High Court has arisen because of inflexibilities in the Migration Act 1958 (Cth), as amended and the inerasable powers of the High Court under s 75 of the Constitution.
 A huge number of cases began to arrive in the Court.
-Eventually, it has proved necessary to alter the Court's dispositive procedures to cope with such numbers.
-In some of the cases, the High Court has accepted controversial claims to refugee status; but not always.
+Eventually, it has proved necessary to alter the Court's dispositive procedures to cope with such numbers27.
+In some of the cases, the